gmlewis/godot-liverpool-rummy/PRIVACY-POLICY.md

-# Privacy Policy for Multiplayer Liverpool Rummy
+# Privacy Policy for Multiplayer Moonridge Rummy

 **Last Updated: October 19, 2025**

 ## Developer Information

-Liverpool Rummy is developed and maintained by on-demand-books.com.
+Moonridge Rummy is developed and maintained by on-demand-books.com.

 **Contact Email:** games@on-demand-books.com

 ## Overview

-This Privacy Policy describes how Multiplayer Liverpool Rummy ("we", "our", or "the app") handles user information.
+This Privacy Policy describes how Multiplayer Moonridge Rummy ("we", "our", or "the app") handles user information.
 We are committed to protecting your privacy and ensuring transparency about our data practices.

 ## Data Collection

 **We do not collect any user data.**

-Multiplayer Liverpool Rummy is designed to respect your privacy.
+Multiplayer Moonridge Rummy is designed to respect your privacy.

 The app does **NOT** :
 - Collect personal information